lin1328/ruri/docs/USAGE.md

 -r, --rootless ..............................: Run rootless container
 ```

-This option should be run with common user, so you can run rootless container with user ns.
+This option should be run with non-privileged user, so you can run rootless container with user ns.
 This option require `uidmap` package and user namespace support.
-Note: This option need user ns support, and need kernel to allow create user ns with common user.
+Note: This option need user ns support, and need kernel to allow create user ns with non-privileged user.

 ---